 noteId, to retrieve a particular note.

-To get a further understanding on how indexes work in DynamoDB, you can read more here DynamoDB Core Components.
+To further your understanding of how indexes work in DynamoDB, you can read more here: DynamoDB Core Components

 notes table has now been created.
 If you find yourself stuck with the Table is being created message; refresh the page manually.